SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/en/index.rst

 ===============
 **How to Apply**

 HPC account is NOT your jAccount.
 Apply for an HPC account in ‘交我算’ in `my.sjtu.edu.cn <my.sjtu.edu.cn>`_.
-Your application will be prossessed in 2 business days.
+Your application will be processed in 2 business days.

 **Login**